brandonmandzik/dtt-app/README.md

 ### CategoryEntryTable

-CategoryEntryTable is very similar to the home view.
-It also contain buttons but this time a back and sort button.
-The content are all entries in from the data entries[].
-Also before mounted we call getCategoryEntries() so that we have all entries with the specified category.
+CategoryEntryTable is *very similar* to the home view.
+It also contain **buttons** but this time a back and sort button.
+The content are all *entries* in from the data **entries[]**.
+Also before mounted we call *getCategoryEntries()* so that we have all entries with the *specified category*.
-There is one problem.
-The user can click on a category which is splitted in two "phrases" with a "&" inbetween.
+There is **one problem**.
+The user can click on a category which is splitted in two "**phrases**" with a "**&**" inbetween.
 This string can be problematic to pass as a query-parameter, so we need to scan the categoryName which comes as a prop.
-If it holds "&" we just take the first word otherwise we take the string as it comes.
+If it holds "&" we just take the *first word* otherwise we take the string as it comes.
-With the refinedCategoryName we than can make our endpoint-call and get our Entries.
+With the **refinedCategoryName** we than can make our endpoint-call and get our Entries.
 In addition to that the component also uses the same architecture for the sorting logic.

 ```js
 methods: {